jackpark071801/yuumibot/README.md

-This project is a bot for League of Legends (LOL), a competitive MOBA video game.
-The bot is designed for Yuumi (a LOL character) playing the support role.
-It is fully functioning in Season 10 of LOL.
+This project is a bot for League of Legends (LoL), a competitive MOBA video game.
+The bot is designed for Yuumi (a LoL character) playing the support role.
+It is fully functioning in Season 10 of LoL.

 In LOL each champion has four abilites; Q, W, E, and R. I will go into detail as to what each of Yuumi's abilities does and how we (another student and me) managed to go about having the bot use the abilities properly.